open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 )
 ```

-Of course, if you are already accustomed to the inheritance rules of pure text-style configuration files and the variable is of the `dict` type in the `_base_` configuration file, you can also use merge syntax to achieve the same inheritance rule as pure text-style configuration files:
+Of course, if you are already accustomed to the inheritance rules of pure text style configuration files and the variable is of the `dict` type in the `_base_` configuration file, you can also use merge syntax to achieve the same inheritance rule as pure text style configuration files:

 ```python
 if '_base_':